strands-project/strands-docker/README.md

 to launch an interactive session.
 In there, most STRANDS packages are available, however, access to any local hardware (GPU) is not directly possible, there is more documentation for this at http://wiki.ros.org/docker/Tutorials/Hardware%20Acceleration

 But this is enough to have a play with some STRANDS software and connect it to other ROS components as required.

+## Running on a Linux host

 If you want to run this with your local user and actually have the docker container access your X server, run something like:

 ```
 docker run -it --rm \